Mary 2.0

-Mary 2.0 (Maria 2.0) is a movement by Roman Catholic women in Germany to raise awareness of sexism, the mishandling of sexual abuse scandals, and other issues within the Catholic Church.
+Mary 2.0 (Maria 2.0) is a heterodox movement by Roman Catholic women in Germany to raise awareness of sexism, the mishandling of sexual abuse scandals, and other issues within the Catholic Church.

 Name

-The name of the initiative was chosen since St. Mary was traditionally portrayed as the ideal silent and serving woman.
+The name of the initiative was chosen since St. Mary was purportedly traditionally portrayed as the ideal silent and serving woman.
 As stated by Barbara Stratmann, a movement leader, "2.0 stands for a new beginning.
 Reset everything to zero.
 We are no longer like that."

 Demands

 The group laid out its demands in an open letter to Pope Francis, which read as follows:

 "We therefore call upon the Catholic Church, in accordance with many before us...